Masters (Coursework)

 The course has two specialisations:

 In addition to professional placements, you will have access to advanced music performance tuition combined with the chance to observe a range of expert teachers and musicians across a range of learning experiences.
-All students have the opportunity to participate in second instrument studies, which explores group teaching and related pedagogy, combined with the exploration of ensemble participation throughout the degree.
-All the while developing a personalised awareness of pedagogy specific to performance teaching within the learning process.
+All students have the opportunity to participate in second instrument studies, which explores group teaching and related pedagogy, combined with the exploration of ensemble participation throughout the degree - all while developing a personalised awareness of pedagogy specific to performance teaching within the learning process.

 Professional practice is an important component of the program and is completed in a variety of settings including community organisations, schools, studios and Suzuki classes.
 This area of study relates to a range of elective subjects that keep you abreast of the latest practical, theoretical and research areas in music performance and music education.